THE COLOSSUS WITH AN ACHILLES' HEEL

 World Trade Center.

-But the time for such questions will undoubtedly come-and soon.
+But the time for such questions will undoubtedly come -- and soon.
+It

 attacks not going to go away, but also that we are not going to be very